 - Incentives should be provided for electrification and/or carbon-free emissions (e.g. the aforementioned private operator might pay less, if they use electric buses).
 With the recent passage of SB32, these sort of things will be necessary to secure state funding.

-- Require the use of Vehicle to Vehicle and Vehicle to Infrastructure technology to use the express lanes.
+- Consider a requirement to use of Vehicle to Vehicle and Vehicle to Infrastructure technology to use the express lanes.
 This offers the potential for platooning, such as being proposed by Pelaton, which could provide a further 5 to 10% reduction in fuel requirements.
 It also allows for greater throughput at a given speed compared to regular driving.

 - Develop and encourage low-cost, low-polluting, last-mile solutions – whether this ,means better pedestrian access, shared bikes and low-speed autonomous shuttles (e.g. such as ones that are tested in places like Singapore and Perth).

 - Japan’s Softbank is experimenting with the addition of autonomy to buses.
 Adding autonomy could increase the frequency of buses, while maximizing the use of an expensive asset.
 [Added 9/19/16 – Seattle VCs propose an autonomous vehicle corridor between Vancouver and Seattle, saying it would be faster to implement, could be done in phases and at less cost than high-speed rail.]

 Economics and Next Steps

 Given a scope that is similar to what San Diego built with its 20-mile stretch, it isn’t unreasonable to think that a 12-mile stretch could be built for approximately $1.4 B. It is assumed that the extra costs associated with building developments above the larger platforms envisioned in this approach, would be borne by private developers building commercial, retail and residential spaces.